N1N0BLA/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset-/README.md

 - Purpose: To render the plot and make it visible.

 ### 📊 CHART ANALYSIS:
-- Main Pattern: The "Released Year" distribution shows a sharp increase in the number of releases over time, particularly after 2000.
+- **Main Pattern**: The "Released Year" distribution shows a sharp increase in the number of releases over time, particularly after 2000.
 This indicates that most releases are recent, with a significant concentration of releases occurring from 2010 onward.
-- Trend: There's a steep rise in releases starting around 2020, suggesting a possible increase in content production or data coverage for more recent years.
+- **Trend**: There's a steep rise in releases starting around 2020, suggesting a possible increase in content production or data coverage for more recent years.
-- Outliers: The spike in releases in the last few years (around 2020-2022) stands out as an outlier in comparison to previous decades.
+- **Outliers**: The spike in releases in the last few years (around 2020-2022) stands out as an outlier in comparison to previous decades.
 This may indicate a trend of rapidly increasing content production in recent years, possibly due to the rise of digital platforms and streaming services.

 ##### 📊 Chart for artist_count:
 Code: **`sns.histplot(df['artist_count'], kde=True)`**